Please 'Like' and 'Share' my blog when you click the individual blog post title, Thank you

 Drink more clear pure water than you think you can.
 This helps to flush out old toxins that store in fatty areas and cells that are ready to slough off.
 This is very important to overall health and vital energy.

 Last, ask for help.
 Whenever, whereever and whatever you need.
 People are usually open to hear and provide whatever they can for you.
+Ask for a hug or a conversation with tender listening.
 Have big gratitude for your friends and family willing to help you in times of need and any time.

 from my book 50 Feet in 4 Seconds, the True Story of a Leap of Consciousness and Ultimate Health.